midoriv/RecipesOrganiser/README.md

 <img src="assets/gifs/delete-recipes.gif" alt="demo - delete recipes" width="300" height="510" />

 ## Installation
 Clone this repository, simply open it on Xcode and run using iOS Simulator.

+## Technologies
+### 1. Core Data
+Core Data is used to store recipes and categories data respectively as a data model object.
+The Recipe and Category models establish a one-to-many relationship; each Recipe is under a Category and a Category may be associated with many Recipes.

+### 2. SwiftUI
+The user interface is built based on SwiftUI as it is a new platform designed to provide a better and easier development experience.